Component Video or Component Analog Video (CAV) is the highest picture resolution one could obtain via analog video.

 Is Component Video Capable of Carrying HD Video Signals?

 You may think not, owing to their analog nature.
 However, they are capable of carrying up to 720p HD signals as explained in the video below.

-However, if you’ve a choice between component video and HDMI, you should opt for the latter.
+However, if you have a choice between component video and HDMI, opt for the latter.

 With the advent of HDTVs, component video is giving way to HDMI video.
 With HDMI only a single cable is needed to carry digital video and audio signals.

 Most HDTV models have component connection input to facilitate the use of DVD players.
 However, these days most Blu-ray players come with HDMI output.
 So, there’s no need to connect five different cables to enjoy high-quality video playback.

 Using RCA Cables for Component Video